Skip to main content

 4.1 Results

-If the match is completed using PlayVS Match Assistant tool, then in-game statistics and results will be recorded at the conclusion of each game using the tool.
+If the match is completed using the PlayVS Match Assistant tool, in-game statistics and results will be recorded at the conclusion of each game using this tool.

-In the event that the PlayVS Match Assistant could not be used, then statistics will not be tracked, and the match results would need to be submitted manually within 1 hour of match completion.
+In the event that the PlayVS Match Assistant could not be used, statistics will not be tracked, and the match results must be submitted manually within 1 hour of match completion.
 Players should take screenshots of the match results and share those with their coaches.

-In the event of an error, coaches must contact PlayVS Support directly.
+In the event of an error, coaches must contact PlayVS directly.

 Did this answer your question?